Foursquare (company): 2015 to present

 On December 6, 2019, Foursquare's Board of Directors announced the appointment of David Shim as Chief Executive Officer and Member of the Board.

 In April 2020, Foursquare announced a merger with Factual Inc. in an all-stock deal.

 On November 5, 2020 it was announced that David Shim was stepping down as Chief Executive Officer, to be replaced by Gary Little, a member of the company's board.

-On May 20, 2021, Foursquare announced an agreement to acquire Unfolded, a next-generation platform for geospatial data unification, enrichment, visualization, and analytics.
-To solidify Foursquare’s location and geospatial technology and developer community.
+On May 20, 2021, Foursquare announced an agreement to acquire Unfolded, a next-generation platform for geospatial data unification, enrichment, visualization, and analytics to help solidify the company's location, geospatial technology, and developer community.
+Unfolded has been renamed to Foursquare Studio.

+In February 2022, Foursquare launched Hex Tiles, a tiling system that maximizes the speed and efficiency of data analytics for businesses looking to perform large-scale geospatial analytics for decision-making purposes.

+In May 2023, the company launched Foursquare Graph, a geospatial knowledge graph designed to improve how businesses derive value from location data through the use of graph technology and the H3 grid system.

+In May 2024, Foursquare laid off 105 employees, approximately 25% of its workforce.

 Funding

 Foursquare is principally funded by Union Square Ventures, Andreessen Horowitz, O'Reilly AlphaTech Ventures, DFJ Growth, Morgan Stanley Alternative Investment Partners, Spark Capital, and more.
 The company raised $1.35 million in its Series A round and $20 million in its Series B round.
 On June 24, 2011, Foursquare raised $50 million on a $600 million valuation.
 Their Series D round funding of $35 million was announced on December 19, 2013 and led by DFJ Growth.

 In January 2016, the company raised $45 million in a series E funding round led by Union Square Ventures.
 Morgan Stanley participated along with previous investors: DFJ Growth, Andreessen Horowitz and Spark Capital.
 In October 2018, the company announced that it raised an additional $33 million in a series F funding round co-led by investors Simon Ventures and Naver, in addition to longstanding investor Union Square Ventures.